Sustainability Forecast #2: Durability and Value for Money

 It’s clear that customers may be more willing to pay a higher price if they know a product will last.
 But brands need accurate, live data about which products are selling well, and which price point is right for each SKU/channel.
 They also need to be able to predict cost fluctuations upfront based on product modifications such as color, material, country of origin and packaging, whilst actively sourcing durable materials and being transparent about their supplier relationships in order to respond to high consumer expectations.

-Digital transformation solutions empower companies with sophisticated reporting and merchandise planning capabilities to help brands predict likely product success with confidence, based on data from previous seasons, and responding intuitively to marketplace disruptions, which means less waste, tighter control of margins and a more conscious, considered approach to collection planning.
+Digital transformation solutions empower companies with sophisticated reporting and merchandise planning capabilities to help brands predict likely product success with confidence, based on data from previous seasons, and respond intuitively to marketplace disruptions, which means less waste, tighter control of margins and a more conscious, considered approach to collection planning.

 With a strong, connected digital backbone, brands can create an open dialogue with consumers, source durable materials more cost-effectively and innovate products that are designed for a long service life.